 - Prerequisite course(s) not available

-CoE extension will not be approved if you choose to not enrol in accordance with your generic program plan or your personalised study plan.
+CoE extension will not be approved if you choose to not enrol in accordance with your Program Structure or your personalised Study Plan.

 To apply to extend your CoE you will need to fill out a CoE Request form and provide it to your Program Director for assessment.

-To satisfy your visa condition of maintaining enrolment you need to enrol in accordance with your generic program plan or your personalised study plan (generally a full time study load of 18 units per semester).
+To satisfy your visa condition of maintaining enrolment you need to enrol in accordance with your Program Structure or your Study Plan (generally a full time study load of 18 units per semester).
 You are required to be enrolled in at least one internal (face to face) course per compulsory study period, unless it is your final course.

-If you fail to maintain enrolment the University is required to report you to DIBP which will cancel your CoE and may affect (i.e. cancel) your student visa.
+If you fail to maintain enrolment the University is required to report you to the Department of Home Affairs which will cancel your CoE and may affect (i.e. cancel) your student visa.

 If you are unsure about your enrolment you can contact your Program Director.
 If you need assistance enrolling you can contact Campus Central.

 The Department of Home Affairs also requires you to maintain enrolment in a registered course that is the same level as, or at a higher level than, the registered course for which you were granted a visa, see the Department of Home Affairs' website.

 Meet satisfactory academic progress